The golf cart battery charger may or may not be the problem when your deep cycle batteries won't take a charge.

 You might think that all you have to do is plug in your cart when the battery indicator light is low and that's all you need to know.

-Well if you want to extend the life of your golf cart batteries there are some tips and practices that can help you do just that.
+If you want to extend the life of your golf cart batteries there are some tips and practices that can help you do just that.

 Click here to learn more about Charging Deep Cycle Batteries correctly.